rakibulislam/rails-stripe-connect-example/README.markdown

 broken by opening an issue or [sending me an email](http://ryanfunduk.com).

 I suggest perusing [the Connect docs](https://stripe.com/docs/connect) before trying to dig into the code.
+Also, the [receipe connect](https://stripe.com/docs/recipes#connect) docs is useful.